ddrous/visual-fluids/README.md

 # Neural Fluids

-A collection of repos from TUM to run fluid simulations and ML experiments then visualise results in Blender.
+A collection of repos from TUM to run fluid simulations and ML experiments in PhiFlow then visualise results in Blender.

 ## Getting started